 2) Offer + Acceptance = Contract

-With a price range in mind, you can then look for a home either by yourself or with the assistance of a realtor.
-Realtors can prove invaluable since they have access to the MLS and have the ability to hone your search to homes in a particular price range, type, location, etc...
-Remember that unless you have a buyer broker agreement the realtor normally represents the interest of the seller.
-The realtor can assist you in making an "offer to purchase" using an approved form of contract.
-If you do not have a realtor and you find a home you want to make an offer on you can call me to assist you with the offer.
-After you make an offer to purchase the seller will review it and may accept it or you may need to "do the dance" and negotiate further with the seller until an offer is accepted.
+With a price range in mind, you can then look for a home either by yourself or with the assistance of a Realtor.
+Realtors provide an invaluable service since they have access to the MLS and have the ability to hone your search to homes in a particular price range, type, location, etc...
+Remember that unless you have a buyer broker agreement, the Realtor normally represents the interest of the seller.
+The Realtor can assist you in making an "offer to purchase" using the approved form of contract.
+If you do not have a Realtor and you find a home that you want to make an offer on you can call me to assist you.
+After you make an offer the seller will review it and may accept it or you may need to "do the dance" and negotiate further with the seller until an offer is eventually accepted.
 Once an offer to purchase is accepted by the seller you have a legally binding contract.
-Note pursuant to the Statute of Frauds all contracts for real estate have to be in writing and signed by all parties (buyer and all sellers) and any revisions or modifications likewise have to be in writing and initialed by all.
-If a realtor is assisting you then you need to forward a copy of the contract to me to review, preferably the same day the seller accepted it.
-The standard Broome County contract has an attorney review provision which is "time sensitive" so you should not delay or you could possibly be waiving review.
+Note pursuant to the Statute of Frauds all contracts for real estate have to be in writing and signed by all parties (buyer(s) and all seller(s)) and any revisions or modifications will likewise have to be in writing and initialed by all.
+If a Realtor is assisting you then you need to forward a copy of the contract to me to review, preferably the same day the seller accepts it.
+The standard Broome County contract has an attorney review provision which is "time sensitive" so you should not delay or you could possibly waive your attorney review.
 I will review the contract with you and will stress the important provisions.

-3) Work on your contingencies.
+3) Work on contingencies.

 4) Look into Fire Insurance and Title Insurance.

 You should also talk to an insurance agent about fire insurance.
-Note that you will need a binder and paid receipt for one year of coverage prior to closing and you should review, with your lender, their specific requirements.
-Most insurance agents need a start date for the insurance so after a closing date is "actually scheduled" you should attend to paying the yearly premium and provide the binder and paid receipt to me so I can forward to the lender.
-The lender needs the premium figure to use in your escrow calculation which needs to be completed by the lender prior to closing.
+Note that you will need a binder and paid receipt (for one year of coverage) prior to closing and you should review, with your lender, their specific requirements.
+Most insurance agents need a start date for the insurance so after a closing date is "actually" scheduled you should attend to paying the initial year premium and provide the binder and paid receipt to me so I can forward same to your lender.
+The lender will need the premium figure to use in escrow calculations prior to closing.
 Providing the insurance in a timely manner will assist in keeping your closing as scheduled.
 Without the binder and paid receipt your closing may need to be rescheduled.
-You can often save money by using the same company for both your auto and fire insurance.
+Note that you can often save some money by using the same company for your auto and fire insurance.
 Your lender will usually require a title insurance policy insuring the bank's mortgage against title defects - this is known as a mortgagee policy.
-With today's litigious society it would be tantamount to malpractice for me not to suggest you also purchase a similar policy against title defects - this is known as a fee policy.
-Title insurance, unlike fire insurance, is a "one time" payment made at closing.
-If you purchase the required bank policy and also fee policy you receive a simultaneous discount.
+With today's litigious society it would be tantamount to malpractice for me not to suggest you also seriously consider purchasing a similar policy against title defects - this is commonly known as a fee or Owner's policy.
+Title insurance, unlike fire insurance, is a "one time" payment.
+If you purchase the required bank policy and also a fee policy you receive a simultaneous discount.
 Note that your title insurance is normally provided by me and the premium cost is regulated by the New York State Insurance Department.
-As an agent for Ticor Title Insurance Company, my office will receive a portion of the premium as renumeration.
-Title insurance is a very complicated decision and can not be completely reviewed in this summary.
-I have a nice pamphlet from Ticor Title Insurance Company which outlines the benefits of a fee policy.
-Please contact me and I can forward you a copy.
-Also see my Common Questions page for a further discussion about title insurance.
-Note that your fire/hazard insurance and title insurance should not be confused with Private Mortgage Insurance (PMI) which is sometimes charged by a lender if you do not have a minimum amount of equity.

 5) Title review and scheduling closing.